ml4econ/course-spring2019/slides/slideTemplates/beamer/beamer.md

 ---
 title: "Basic Concepts"
+subtitle: "HUJI::ml4e"
 author: "Itamar Caspi"
 date: '2019'
 output:
   ioslides_presentation:
-    css: style.css
+    css: styles.css
     df_print: tibble
-    highlight: espresso
+    highlight: tango
     keep_md: yes
   beamer_presentation:
-    highlight: espresso
+    highlight: default
     includes:
       in_header: preamble.txt
     df_print: kable
-editor_options:
-  chunk_output_type: inline
 ---

 ## R Markdown

-This is an \alert{R Markdown} presentation.
+This is an TBA presentation.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.